tnv1r/tnv1r/README.md

             Till now I've experience in working with {frontend}, keeping {backend} as backend.
             Even though I've less experience working with databases specially SQL, I somehow managed to master some NoSQL databases like: {database}.
-            Over the time, I also got familiarized with so many tools including: {tools}.
+            Over the time, I got familiarized with so many tools including: {tools}.
-            Other miscellaneous collection of tools I got under my belt inclues: {misc}.
+            Other miscellaneous collection of tools that I got under my belt involves {misc}.
-            I have wide interests, but most of them are {knowledge_base}.
+            I also have a wide range of interests, but some of them are {knowledge_base}.
-            I write down tips and lecture notes on my personal tech blog, which can be found here: {blog}
+            In my free time, I write down tips and lecture notes on my personal tech blog, which can be found here: {blog}.
+            If you wanna know more about me, take a look at my portfolio here: {surfaceweb_portfolio}, or if you are a dark web person then visit here: {darkweb_portfolio}.
             """.format(
                 name=self.name,
                 location=self.location,